redhat-na-ssa/demo-rosa-sagemaker/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Intended to be run on Red Hat OpenShift Container Platform on AWS (self-managed).
+Alternatively, Red Hat OpenShift on AWS (managed).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>